-Your furnace is one of the most complex and important appliances in your home, so when it’s not operating at peak efficiency – or not heating at all – it can be a real problem.
-Luckily, there are a number of things you can do to assess and possibly correct what may be wrong when an issue comes up.
+Your furnace is one of the most complex and essential appliances in your home, so when it’s not operating at peak efficiency – or not heating at all – it can be a real problem.
+Luckily, there are several things you can do to assess and possibly correct what may be wrong when an issue comes up.

 Check the Thermostat

-It may seem obvious, but the first thing you should check is the settings on your thermostat.
+It may seem obvious, but you should first check the settings on your thermostat.
 The thermostat controls when the furnace turns ON and shuts OFF, depending on the surrounding indoor air temperature.
-If the thermostat isn’t working or set properly, it will definitely cause problems.
+If the thermostat isn’t working or set correctly, it will cause problems.

 - First, make sure your thermostat is on the Heat setting.
 Any thermostat that’s also part of a central air conditioning system will have both a Heat and Cool setting.

-- Check to see that the thermostat is set a few degrees higher than the room temperature This is necessary to activate any furnace to deliver heat.
+- Check that the thermostat is set a few degrees higher than the room temperature.
+This is necessary to activate any furnace to deliver heat.

 - Replace thermostat batteries if your system has them.

-- If your home’s temperature regularly seems out of step with thermostat settings, look at thermostat location.
-A poorly located thermostat that gets false readings from other heat sources or is too close to an exterior door, can create ongoing temperature problems.
-If you suspect your thermostat is in the wrong place, it’s best to call an expert to have it reinstalled in an optimal location.
+- If your home’s temperature regularly seems out of step with thermostat settings, consider the thermostat location.
+A poorly located thermostat that gets false readings from other heat sources or is too close to an exterior door can create ongoing temperature problems.
+If you suspect your thermostat is in the wrong place, it’s best to call an expert to reinstall it in an optimal location.